Workers' Comp

 Side Impact Car Accident Claims in Columbia, Missouri

 Side impact collisions at Columbia intersections — including high-traffic locations like Broadway and Grindstone Parkway, the I-70 and Route 63 interchange, and Clark Lane — are among the most serious personal injury cases handled at Bur Oak Injury Law.
 Missouri's pure comparative fault system means that even if you share some responsibility for the crash, you can still recover compensation.
 Your damages are reduced by your percentage of fault, not eliminated.
-This is why having an experienced attorney document the evidence clearly — who ran the red light, who failed to yield, who was distracted — matters enormously to the final outcome of your claim.
+This is why having an experienced attorney document the evidence clearly — who ran the red light, who failed to yield, who was distracted at the wheel — matters enormously to the final outcome of your claim.

 What Compensation Can You Recover After a T-Bone Accident?